What is Wi-Fi Hotspot?

 Wireless hotspots are getting more popular these days, but not everyone knows what they are and how they work.

-Wireless hotspot is basically wireless access points, usually in public locations, that offers internet access to all mobile devices such as your smartphones, laptop or tablets when you are away from home or away from the office.
+Wireless hotspots are basically wireless access points, usually in public locations, that offer internet access to all mobile devices, such as your smartphones, laptops, or tablets, when you are away from home or away from the office.

-Typical venues where you can find access to Wi-Fi hotspot include cafes, airports, libraries, and hotels.
+Typical venues where you can find access to Wi-Fi hotspots include cafes, airports, libraries, and hotels.

 Hotspots are useful as they make it possible for people to get online wherever they may be as long as Wi-Fi is accessible, but they come with their fair share of security concerns.